 Tattoo Art has been around for as long as humans could remember.
 Anthropologists have found mummified bodies that bore tattoos as old as 5000 years old.
 Likely older tattoos were used even earlier.
 Like art, tattoos vary in style and subject matter.
-The purpose for it can vary from ceremonial, status, decorative, to sentimental remembrance.
-Yet they all have one thing in common, It is visual and the skin is the canvas.
+Purpose for it can vary from ceremonial, status, decorative, to sentimental remembrance.
+Yet they all have one thing in common.
+It is visual and the skin is the canvas.

 Like art, the style and subject matter can be as diverse as one’s imagination.
-From a silly memento of a portrait of a cartoon character to an intricate picture to a symbol to a pattern to phrase to a simple word, but they are all visual.
+From a silly memento of a portrait of a cartoon character.
+To an intricate picture to a symbol to a pattern to phrase to a simple word, but they are all visual.
 There is no other art form that is more personal than a tattoo.

 Each of these tools is used by the tattoo artist to create the visual effect he desires.
 Using 4 of the basic techniques.
-Think of it like types of “strokes”. the artist will use one or a combination of lettering, lining, coloring, and shading.
+Think of it like types of “strokes”.
+An artist will use one or a combination of lettering, lining, coloring, and shading.
 Each of these strokes can be elaborated with different fonts for lining designs.
 The color and shading can be used to bring shapes and pictures to life.

-It empowers and gives remembrance to the wearer, it can evoke curiosity, fear, or awe to the observer.
-The tattoo offers a perfect median to not only give meaning to the art but also bring out the insight to both the wearer and observer to contemplate the purpose of each tattoo.
+It empowers and gives remembrance to the wearer and it can evoke curiosity, fear, or awe to the observer.
+A tattoo offers a perfect median to not only give meaning to the art.
+But also bring out the insight to both the wearer and observer to contemplate the purpose of each tattoo.

-The conception and the design is generally commissioned by the client to the person that is doing the tattooing.
+Conception and the design is generally commissioned by the client to the person that is doing the tattooing.
 It could be done to the self, but in most cases, it is done by a “tattoo artist”.
 As much as these artists are skilled and creative, most of the tattoos are a result of a commercial transaction.

-Both have their own merits, but ultimately it is the end result of what emotions and inspiration these tattoos being out.
-Philosophically anything that can inspire to move a person can be art and what does a better job of personal enlightenment than a tattoo that is a constant reminder to the owner of a personal story.
+Both have their own merits.
+But ultimately it is the end result of what emotions and inspiration these tattoos being out.
+Philosophically anything that can inspire to move a person can be art.
+What does a better job of personal enlightenment than a tattoo that is a constant reminder to the owner of a personal story.

 Pride and Prejudice

-Music, songs, poetry, photography, literature all have a way of doing this, but tattoos offer something that is more.
+Music, songs, poetry, photography, literature all have a way of doing this.
+But tattoos offer something that is more.
 It is a banner that can always be waving where cultures have used it to show status, allegiance, or deeds.
 In itself, it can be benign, but there is not without stigma.

-As beautiful as the artwork is, in Japan and Russia, the tattoos reveal and show the world who that person is and could be used to intimidate people.
+As beautiful as the artwork is, in Japan and Russia, the tattoos reveal and show the world who that person is.
+And could be used to intimidate people.
 In a metaphysical way, a person could also tattoo runes or symbols on themselves to gain powers to the mystic world of other dimensions, planes, and even heaven and hell.

 Now is always Now

 In the end, whether there is a direct or indirect meaning to the tattoo each person wears, it conveys a personal meaning that they can connect with.
-In the end, and is this not the goal of any form of art?
+And is this not the goal of any form of art?
 The connection they may feel from wearing, showing or empowering them offers all the essence of Escrita Com Luz.

 When it Ends

-The embodiment of Modern Art maybe how current it is to the time. and as much as tattoos are current, there is a sad philosophical truth to its existence.
-Unlike other medians of canvas, stone steel and clay, the art itself is the person, and one must come to the realization, that that person will one day pass on, with that person the art itself must go.
+Embodiment of Modern Art maybe how current it is to the time.
+And as much as tattoos are current, there is a sad philosophical truth to its existence.
+Unlike other medians of canvas, stone steel and clay, the art itself is the person.
+One must come to the realization, that that person will one day pass on.
+With that person the art itself must go.